danijeljw/danijelj/source/je-suivre-rivieres/holiday.md

 # Jour Six - Sydney

 Get off the plane at Domestic and head on down to the underground train station.
 You'll want to grab yourself an Opal card.
 Might I suggest you top it up with $30.
 I think the purchase price standard is $20, but ask them for an Opal card with $20.
-If they say "No", say back "No, darling.
+If they say "No", say back _"No, darling.
 That's right.
-I want a th-irty-doll-ah-O-pell-card, k thnx."
-Then snap your fingers.
+I want a th-irty-doll-ah-O-pell-card, k thnx."_ Then snap your fingers.

+>Saaaaacuuurity.
+Got to go 👉

 Get the train and head to Central.
 You're going to your motel.
 I would recommend a backpackers if you can deal with it.
 Don't spend an amount of money on accomodation you don't need.
 There's one just outside of Central to the right.
 Well, Central is such a stupid shape you wouldn't know what that means.
 Head up to the main concourse and go out to the carpark.
 It's at 509 Pitt St and it's called "Wake Up Sydney Central".
 Full mainly of international travellers on working holiday visa's.
 Stay away from the French.
 They stink.

 Have you had breakfast yet ?
 I presume not.
 Get your cash ready and head up George St until you reach the Galleries.
 As you cross Park St on the right you should see a long fucking line of people - police, lawyers, hippies, my ex-coworkers  _(if they listened to anything I ever said about good coffee)_ and any other city worker who knows good taste.
 Grab yourself a soy latte, no sugar, and anything you see upon the menu or in front of you.
 The muffins are divine.
 Pay the bitch.
 Don't ask her if it's a drug front and that's why they only take cash _(she's evil, she'll probably tell you to fuck off and then add you to her list of people to cast spells on at her cauldron at night)_.
 You've been warned!